kizx/subtitle2audio/bal4web/readme.eng.txt

    Takes the text input from clipboard.

 -t <text>
    Takes the text from the command line.
+The command line may contain few options [-t].

 -i
    Takes the text input from STDIN.

+--encoding <encoding> or -enc <encoding>
+   Sets the input text encoding ("ansi", "utf8" or "unicode").
+The default encoding for STDIN is "ansi".

 -ln <integer>
    Selects a line from the text file by using of a line number.
 The line numbering starts at "1".